 Crowder Park Prairie and Native Plants Garden

-The Crowder Prairie Garden was established in 2014 by Bill Blevins, Cindy Sanborn, and Carla Carpenter.
-Today it is maintained by Wake County Master Gardeners Cindy Sanborn, Cathy DeWitt, Sue Council, Lynn Martin, Ginny Nugent, and other MG volunteers that sign up.
-It was envisioned to demonstrate the importance of prairies as a natural habitat that supports a diverse population of birds, butterflies, insects, and other native wildlife.
+What to look for: The garden demonstrates the importance of prairies as natural habitats that support diverse populations of birds, butterflies, insects, and other wildlife.
 A prairie is a natural-looking garden of native grasses and wildflowers that add color and attract pollinators to the landscape.
-Some of the native flowers found in the garden are butterfly weed, baptisia, coreopsis, Queen Anne's lace, cardinal flower, carolina jasmine, bee balm, mountain mint, cone Flower, rudbeckia, Joe pye weed, muhly grass, green and gold and muhly grass.
+Some of the native flowers found in the garden are butterfly weed, baptisia, coreopsis, Queen Anne's lace, cardinal flower, Carolina jessamine, bee balm, mountain mint, coneflower, rudbeckia, Joe-pye weed, green and gold and muhly grass.